 Program overview

-The Electrical Engineering Technician diploma program at Conestoga College is a comprehensive two-year program designed to equip students with the skills needed in the rapidly growing Electricity Sector.
-Students will delve into essential themes such as Power Systems and Industrial Automation, gaining hands-on experience with electric motors, controls, and PLCs.
-The curriculum emphasizes practical skills in installing, modifying, testing, maintaining, and troubleshooting electrical equipment.
+The Electrical Engineering Technician Diploma program at Conestoga College is a comprehensive two-year course designed to equip students with the skills needed in the rapidly growing Electricity Sector.
+Students will delve into essential themes such as Power Systems and Industrial Automation, gaining hands-on experience with electric motors, controls, PLCs, and transformers.
+The program emphasizes practical skills in installing, modifying, testing, maintaining, and troubleshooting electrical equipment.
 Graduates will be well-prepared for various career paths in the electrical engineering field.

-The Electrical Engineering Technician program spans a duration of 2 years and is delivered in a hybrid format, combining both in-class theory and hands-on lab experiences.
+The Electrical Engineering Technician program is structured to provide a robust educational experience over a period of two years.
+The program is delivered in a hybrid format, combining in-class theory with hands-on lab work.
 Key features of the program structure include:

-• Pathways to further education in Electrical Engineering Technology and Energy Systems Engineering Technology.
+• Pathways: Opportunities to advance to Electrical Engineering Technology and Energy Systems Engineering Technology – Electrical programs

-Students will engage in a variety of learning experiences that prepare them for the demands of the industry, ensuring they are job-ready upon graduation.
+Students will engage in a variety of learning experiences that prepare them for the demands of the industry, ensuring they are equipped with the necessary skills and knowledge upon graduation.

 Featured Experiences